-26.11 Maternity and/or Parental and/or Pre-Adoption Leave Allowance
+26.10 Maternity and/or Parental Leave Allowance Repayment

-- (a) To be entitled to the maternity, parental, benefit waiting period and/or preadoption leave allowances pursuant to Clauses 26.04, 26.05, 26.06 and/or 26.07, an employee must sign an agreement that the employee will return to work and remain in the Employer's employ for a period of at least six months or equivalent to the leaves taken, whichever is longer, after returning to work. - (b) Should the employee fail to return to work and remain in the employ of the Employer for the return to work period in (a) above, the employee shall reimburse the Employer for the maternity, parental, benefit waiting period and/or pre-adoption leave allowance received under Clauses 26.04, 26.05, 26.06 and/or 26.07 above on a pro-rata basis.
+To be entitled to the maternity and/or parental leave allowances pursuant to Article 26.02 and/or 26.04, an employee must sign an agreement that the employee will return to work and remain in the Employer's employ for a period of at least six (6) months after returning to work.

-26.12 Benefits Upon Layoff

-Regular employees who have completed three months of service and are receiving an allowance pursuant to Clauses 26.04, 26.05 and/or 26.06 shall continue to receive that allowance upon layoff, until the allowance has been exhausted, provided the notice of layoff is given after the commencement of the leave.
+Should the employee fail to return to work and remain in the employ of the Employer for a period of six (6) months, the employee shall reimburse the Employer for the maternity and/or parental leave allowance received under Articles 26.02 and/or 26.04 above in full.